-LIMITED ENGLISH PROFICIENT STUDENTS
+LIMITED ENGLISH PROFICIENT STUDENTS (All Grade Levels)

-A student with limited English proficiency (LEP) is entitled to receive specialized services from the district.
+A student with limited English proficiency (LEP), sometimes referred to as an English language learner (ELL) in certain state statutes and state rules, is entitled to receive specialized services from the district.
 To determine whether the student qualifies for services, a Language Proficiency Assessment Committee (LPAC) will be formed, which will consist of both district personnel and at least one parent representative.
 The student's parent must consent to any services recommended by the LPAC for a LEP student.
+However; pending the receipt of parental consent or denial of services, an eligible student will receive the services to which the student is entitle and eligible.